[advance to content]

 Mary Rose | Co-Director, Network for Business Innovation + Sustainability (NBIS)

-Since 1979 Charlie Cunniff has worked in the private sector as a designer and energy conservation consultant, the non-profit field as the Executive Director of ECOSS and now in the government arena as the Director of the Seattle Climate Partnership (SCP).
-The SCP, a program of the City of Seattle Office of Economic Development, is a voluntary effort among Seattle area businesses, organizations and institutions to measure and reduce their carbon footprint The SCP offers tools, guidebooks, workshops, recognition and networking opportunities to help its Partners achieve their carbon reduction goals.
+Recently appointed to his new role at the 2030 District, Charlie Cunniff comes from vast experience in the private sector as a designer and energy conservation consultant and in the government arena as the Director of the Seattle Climate Partnership (SCP), a program of the City of Seattle Office of Economic Development and a voluntary effort among Seattle area businesses, organizations and institutions to measure and reduce their carbon footprint.
 Mr. Cunniff holds a BA from The Evergreen State College and an MA from Seattle University.

 In the 1990s, Tom was elected Chair of the national Council of State Bioscience Associations.
 He was Chair of the DC-based Biotechnology Industry Organization's State Government Committee, was instrumental in crafting the highly successful state affiliate strategy, and was elected to the Emerging Companies Section of BIO's Board.
 He was also a key player in the Washington Biotechnology & Biomedical Association for many years as Chair of the Board, Chair of the Government Affairs Committee, member of the Board, and as President for three years.